11 Min

 — Yuval Noah Harrari

-There is a big challenge that Big Tech or even Investors are ruling the space rather than the creators.
+There is a big challenge that big tech companies or even investors are ruling the space rather than the creators.
 Critical voices like Jack Dorsey said that VCs really own Web3- big venture capital firms like Andreessen Horowitz, which alone has dedicated $7.5bn to invest in the space (and has made investments in several dozen crypto companies, including OpenSea and CryptoKitties/NBA Top Shot), which the latest news of a $600m investment in a gaming fund.
 McKinsey reports that $120bn was invested by VCs into the metaverse space in 2022, more than double what it was in all of 2021.

-Beyond Non-Fungible Tokens (NFTs), scarce experiences until now will become abundant: Games lead the way forward: in a game, you can dream of being anything else you might imagine in any environment you want to live.
+Beyond non-fungible tokens (NFTs), scarce experiences will become abundant until now.
+Games lead the way forward.
+In a game, you can dream of being anything else you might imagine in any environment you want to live in.
 Imagine what happens when you apply this to your social life.
-Virtual concerts like the ones with Ariane Grande and 14 Million viewers in Fortnite can generate an impression of presence around each individual in which you always be close to the performance and have VIP tickets.
+Virtual concerts like the ones with Ariane Grande and 14 Million viewers in Fortnite can generate an impression of presence around each individual.
+You will always be close to the performance and have VIP tickets.

 You can travel to places we can normally not travel to, discover unknown land, and create new worlds together.
-Games will evolve to incorporate more events that are informed by live entertainment, such as the music concerts that have already emerged in Fortnite and get together in the Recroom.
+Games will evolve to feature more events inspired by live entertainment, like music concerts in Fortnite and meet-ups in the Rec Room.

 Meanwhile, traditional industries such as travel, education, and live performance will be reshaped around game-thinking and the virtual economy of abundance.
 Virtual lands like Decentraland and Sandbox (blockchain-based) are trying to introduce virtual digital scarcity, and others offer unlimited meta spaces as we have in games or virtual spaces in Spatial.
-Today there are 3 billion gamers worldwide, generating $175B in annual revenue; 3.5x more than music and movie box office combined ($47B), replacing Netflix and other social media in the mid-term.
+Today, there are 3 billion gamers worldwide, generating $175B in annual revenue.
+This is 3.5x more than the music and movie box office combined ($47B), replacing Netflix and other social media in the mid-term.

 “One of the benefits of our creator community is that they constantly surprise us and things we would have never expected.
 I like that we donʼt have to be the geniuses, but they will be the geniuses for us.”